turnerbenjamin/grid-cove/README.md

 While comprehensive, running the entire test suite is slow.
 This is because I have not yet developed a good sense of what to test.
 This is something I look forward to learning more about in the future.

+### Anomalies/problems/challenges or deviations from proposal

+There are no material deviations from the proposal.
+However, there were a few unexpected challenges:

+- Deciding what to test on the frontend was a constant battle; I need to learn to test smarter
+- Implementing drag functionality on mobile was more complicated than expected

 ### Next Steps

 I have lots of ideas for future development.
 These include: